Linear Model and Extensions: Model selection criteria

 The adjusted $R^{2}$ takes into account the complexity of the model:

 So based on $\bar{R}^{2}$, the best model has the smallest $\hat{\sigma}^{2}$, the estimator for the variance of the error term in the Gauss--Markov model.
-The following theorem shows that $\bar{R}^{2}$ is closely related to the $F$ statistic in testing two nested Normal linear models.
+Theorem \ref{theorem:Fstat-adjustedR2} below shows that $\bar{R}^{2}$ is closely related to the $F$ statistic in testing two nested Normal linear models.

 \begin{theorem} Consider the setting of Chapter \ref{sec::fwl-anova}.
 Test two nested Normal linear models:

 versus